 Tanning while pregnant?

 Pregnancy is a time of a woman's life when she should give up on tanning.
 There are a few reasons for that.
 First of all, during that special period of time female body goes through a real hormonal revolution.
 It often happens that even the most basic and well-known procedures can bring about completely new reactions.
-Such can be the case with tanning; even if so far your skin absorbed UV rays easily and turned beautifully dark, this may be no longer the case when you are expecting a baby and your may be more prone to rash, burns and discolorations, such as the dark vertical line on the belly, known as linea nigra.
+Such can be the case with tanning; if your skin absorbed UV rays easily and turned beautifully dark, this may be no longer the case when you are expecting a baby and your may be more prone to rash, burns and discolorations, such as the dark vertical line on the belly, known as linea nigra.

 Some specialists point out the relation between tanning and the folic acid levels.
-This ingredient, which is widely supplemented to expecting women, is necessary for the unborn baby's brain, skull and spinal cord proper development.
+The ingredient, which is widely supplemented to expecting women, is necessary for the unborn baby's brain, skull and spinal cord proper development.
 According to research, this folate is sensitive to UV light and gets easily destroyed under it, thereby losing its precious properties.

 Is there any safe way to tan when I am pregnant?

 To put in a nutshell, safety first!
 No matter if you are pregnant, on your period or breastfeed.
-And whenever in doubt, be in touch with your doctor and let us know if we can handle any tanning issues for you.